apigovau/national-api-design-standards/sections/api-security.md

 or

  `   x-protective-marking: VER=2018.1, NS=gov.au, SEC=OFFICIAL:Sensitive, ACCESS=Personal-Privacy`

+State or territory governments may use the Australian Government (gov.au) namespace, or they may use a different namespace value from the Australian Government and apply rules specific to their jurisdiction.

 Content (payload) classified as having a high business impact level or above MUST NOT be logged, unless over secure channels and to platforms approved for the retention of data to the appropriate classification.